 There was something noticeably clinical about the first Fifty Shades of Grey film.
-Before the film was released on Valentine’s Day 2014, word had already gotten around about director Sam Tayler-Johnson’s conflict with the book’s author E.L.
+Before it was released on Valentine’s Day 2014, word had already gotten around about director Sam Tayler-Johnson’s conflict with the book’s author E.L.
 James.
-It became clear from accounts of that conflict that the director had a clear contempt for the subject material.
+It became clear from accounts of that conflict that the director had contempt for the subject material.

 As a writer and consumer of erotica, I like to believe that I have a keen understanding of what makes it readable/watchable.
 What women are usually looking for is a palpable and enjoyable sexual dynamic between the two partners.
 It’s all about selling the characters to the audience.
 Sure, it’s also about sex, but the sex means nothing if we aren’t on board for the story.
 The story has to be told in a way where if the two main characters are in a room full of people, we still have to be able to feel like they could rip each other’s clothes off at any second.
 Erotica is much more about selling a relationship than it is about selling sex.
 The sex serves as the ultimate culmination of their passion.
 Erotic stories build sexual tension in the nonsexual dramatic scenes so that when the characters are alone again they can explode their sexual energy.
 That is the payoff.